cake-build/website/input/docs/fundamentals/aliases.md

 Order: 10
 Title: Aliases
-Description: Convenience methods for using in Cake builds
+Excerpt: Convenience methods for using in Cake builds
 ---

 Cake supports something called aliases.
 Aliases are convenience methods that are easily accessible directly from a Cake build.